Gardish: Score

 The film score was composed by S. P. Venkatesh.

 Songs

-The original songs featured in the film were composed by R. D. Burman along with renowned lyricist, Javed Akhtar.
+The original songs featured in the film were composed by R. D. Burman along with lyricist, Javed Akhtar.

 Critical reception

 Mukul Kesavan from the magazine Manushi lauded Gardish as "a powerful, affecting film" The Indian Express praised the film's "script, vivid characters and powerful dialogues" and noted the actors' performances.
 Anurag Mathur of The Sunday Telegraph was critical of the film, dismissing it as "not even a film, but a series of action sequences strung together by guest appearances", although he singled out Kapadia for "excelling" in her part.
+India Today wrote, "Perhaps the best film to be churned out by the Hindi film factory this year.
+Jackie plays a would-be-inspector unwittingly embroiled in the world of crime.
+Puri is his helpless havildar father.
+The direction is deft and cinematography fabulous.
+Puri, after a long stint at uninteresting villain roles, gets to show his mettle.
+But the film belongs to the dazed and confused Jackie, who has done full justice to the role."